CodingMagpie/my-backend-developer-roadmap-Python/README.md

   - It’s a marathon, not a sprint
   - You should be uncomfortable
   - Get an on-site, full-time job first

-- pick up a few sourses of information and just focus on them
 - first milestone to accomplish.
 Spend 300 hours on practice, to become a "perfomance artist".
+Its all about nurture, not nature.
+- articles with recomendations that may help at start:
+  - pick up a few sourses of information and just focus on them -

-- [x]create learning project in my database and put information from learning there.
+- [x] create learning project in my database and put information from learning there.
+- [x] make own motivational letter, about "why I should I become a software engeneer" (make it through 8 levels)
+- [x]

 #### Long-term:
 - milestone to accomplish.
 Spend 1500 hours on practacing to become a "dungeon master".
-- be exited about programming and computing
+- be exited about programming and computing.
+Learn new valuable things that I use in work and practice all the time.
-- become an awesome software engeneer (senior level).
+- become an awesome software engeneer.
 - apply new AI-technologies in work.
 - contribute value into community
 - never think about "making money again"